 - DELEGATE: Decide who is doing what (roles and responsibilities).

-- METRIC & MEASUREMENT: Agree what success will look like (and how it will be measured).
+- METRICS & MEASUREMENT: Agree what success will look like (and how it will be measured).

 What do you say to who and how?